 - Professionally, I’ve accomplished more than I ever dreamed of.
 I leave behind a strong legacy and also many beautifully decorated homes.

 Okay, I’ll admit that leaving corporate America was the right decision for me.
 It was my choice, management supported me and gave me a year to work through things before leaving, and I became a global transformational keynote speaker.
+Now, I want to help others develop their inner leadership skills with my Next Level Leadership Retreat.
 Not too shabby!